Working papers

 Silence in social networks

 In short: How do social interactions affect what we publicly say and what we do not?
 I study a model of social norms, assuming interactions are structured through a network.
-Individuals choose whether to conform to a social norm – have a speech – or not – stay silent.
+Individuals choose whether to conform to a social norm—have a speech—or not—stay silent.
 Social norms may be controversial, and their compliance is observable.
 Then, individuals may remain silent (i) if no norm aligns with their preferences or (ii) if they do not want to conform to a social norm different from their friends, i.e., by social pressure.
 I investigate how the network structure and distribution of preferences regarding social norms affect the equilibrium outcome and under which circumstances the social pressure mechanism arises.

 The long memory of poverty: the Historical Unsatisfied Basic Needs in Argentina